Notes on the Geography of New Zealand: Dunedin 2 (Institutional)

 Figured out where the gates lead?

 Here it is, the Otago Boys' High School, established in 1863 but moved to this grand building in the mid-1880's.
-The industrious Robert Lawson was the architect.
-(I can read your mind: you're thinking Lord Foster is his reincarnation.)
+The industrious Robert Lawson--Lord Foster of his day--was the architect.

 The Boys' School opened originally on a different site, and that site in turn became this, Otago's Girls' High School, the first girls' high school in New Zealand and reputedly the first in the Southern Hemisphere.